zhihil/Lessons/S18/Projects/nurltown/README.md

 #### Activating your virtualenv

+To activate the virtualenv:

+##### For Mac/Linux users
-To activate the virtualenv, navigate to the root directory for your project, and run
+Navigate to the root directory for your project, and run

     source venv/bin/activate

+##### For Windows users
+Navigate to the root directory for your project, and run

+    venv\Scripts\activate

 When this command successfully runs, it is likely that you will see a change in your Command Line Interface (CLI, the terminal)
 For example, before activating the virtualenv, my CLI looked like: